According to the Opinion, the Plaintiff pursued this slip and fall litigation against a shopping center owner and its snow removal contractor.

 The court noted that the contract between the snow removal contractor and the shopping center required that the snow shall be plowed in a workman like manner from all paved areas.

 Accordingly, the court noted that it appeared that the snow removal contractor may have failed to abide by its contractual duties by piling the snow in a paved parking area/parking space.
-The court pointed to testimony from a representative of the shopping center who testified that it was not appropriate for the snow removal contactor to have piled snow in parking spots.
+The court pointed to testimony from a representative of the shopping center who testified that it was not appropriate for the snow removal contractor to have piled snow in parking spots.
 It was also indicated by that representative that the snow removal contractor was never directed to, and never sought permission to, plow snow in the parking spaces.
 According to that representative, the snow should have instead been plowed into a grassy area outside of the parking lot.

 The court noted that the Plaintiff contended that the location of the snow pile made both Defendants allegedly negligent as they should have known that snow melt and refreezing could be a risk for pedestrians in that location.